Amazon Kindle Direct Publishing: A Comprehensive Overview for Self-Published Authors

 The Risks of Exclusivity

 While Amazon dominates the self-publishing landscape, relying solely on KDP Select or Kindle Unlimited can limit long-term growth.
 Exclusivity prevents authors from distributing eBooks on other platforms such as Apple Books, Kobo, and Barnes & Noble.
 This dependency on one retailer can be risky if Amazon alters its payout models, enforces stricter guidelines, or suspends accounts.
+Authors should consider a hybrid approach: starting with KDP Select to build momentum, then expanding "wide" after the initial 90-day term.
+Tools like Draft2Digital can help distribute to other platforms.

 Conclusion: KDP as a Business Agreement